marksivan/trivia-application-project/README.md

 #  TRIVIA APPLICATION

-Done by: Irenee Niyibaho & Mark S. Tamakloe
+Created and Designed by: Irenee Niyibaho & Mark S. Tamakloe

-This is a Java-based trivia game with a real-time adaptive difficulty system.
+This is a both Terminal-based and GUI-based Java trivia game application with a bank of questions in different fields that adopts our real-time adaptive questioning and recommendation system.
+This local app models the user experience based on real world experience.
 Questions dynamically adjust in difficulty based on player performance to maintain an engaging and challenging experience.

 ## 🧠 Game Logic